 Medical treatment by a healthcare provider may include lancing or puncturing the boil to release the pressure and allow for drainage.
 Antibiotics may be prescribed to stop the infection.

 There are some measures that you can take to prevent abscesses from forming.
 Practicing good hygiene habits minimizes the frequency of recurring boils and prevents the spread of infection.
 This includes not picking at boils, using clean towels after each bath or shower, and cleaning the skin with an antiseptic / antibacterial soap such as Betadine.
 Antibacterial soaps may help prevent bacteria build up on the skin and therefore reduce the chance for an abscess to form.

-Recurrences are common in patients with hidradenitis suppurativa
+Recurrences are common in patients with hidradenitis suppurativa.

 Any boil that is associated with a fever should receive medical attention.
 A pilonidal cyst is a special case and almost always requires medical treatment including drainage and packing (putting gauze in the open abscess to assure it continues to drain).
 Finally, any painful boil that is not rapidly improving should be seen.

 You should also see a doctor if: